wireless-broadband-alliance/wba-openroaming-portal/README.md

 ## 🔍 Prometheus Metrics

 The portal exposes metrics for monitoring using Prometheus.
-The metrics are available at the `/metrics` endpoint and can be accessed without authentication.
+The metrics are available at the `/metrics` endpoint.

 ### Available Metrics